ahyunSeo/ahyunseo.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 I recently received my Ph.D. in Computer Science and Engineering from [POSTECH](https://www.postech.ac.kr), South Korea, where I was a member of the [Computer Vision Lab](http://cvlab.postech.ac.kr/lab/), advised by Prof. [Minsu Cho](http://cvlab.postech.ac.kr/~mcho/).
+My dissertation, _“Symmetry Detection via Equivariant Representations and Geometric Priors,”_ explores novel approaches for detecting visual symmetries using structured representations informed by group theory and 3D geometry.
 My research focuses on computer vision and machine learning, with particular interests in symmetry detection, equivariant learning, and geometric reasoning.

-My dissertation, _“Symmetry Detection via Equivariant Representations and Geometric Priors,”_ explores novel approaches for detecting visual symmetries using structured representations informed by group theory and 3D geometry.

 Feel free to contact me via <a href="mailto:ahyunseo.cv@gmail.com">email</a> or visit my <a href='https://github.com/ahyunSeo'>Github</a> and <a href='https://scholar.google.com/citations?user=bW5iOH4AAAAJ&hl=ko&authuser=2'>Google Scholar</a>.
+You can access my resume <a href='assets/pdf/AhyunSeoResume.pdf'>here</a>.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->